davidlaprade/davidlaprade.github.io/_posts/2016-7-8-what-is-logic.md

 [. . .]
 Turing machine.
 (Journal of Symbolic Logic, vol. 2, 1937, p49)

-_Church's Thesis_, as it came to be known, was that:
+Turing's fame was thus cemented in history. _Church's Thesis_, as it came to be known, was that:

 > Computation (i.e. mere symbol manipulation) is what a Turing Machine does